Razyapoo/KGBClusteringDocumentation/user_documentation.md

     > **Note** \
     > In such case the [current hierarchical level](#current-hierarchical-level-glossary) increases by 1.

-In case there are several different hierarchical groups, the lowest hierarchical level will show the last ancestor of each hierarchy and they will not be grouped or collapsed (Figure 9, screenshots 5 and 6).
+In case there are several different hierarchical groups, the lowest hierarchical level will show the last ancestor of each hierarchy and they will not be grouped or collapsed (Figure 9, screenshots 1 and 2).

 <p align="center">
     <img src="img/map_style_zoom_lowest.png" alt="map_style_zoom_lowest" title="Map style zoom lowest level" width="700"/><br/>
-    <em>Figure 9.
+    <em>Figure 9 (screenshots 1 and 2).
 Map style zoom lowest level</em>
 </p>

 <h3 id="node-removal-glossary">Node removal</h3>